 In New York City the seeds of a highly successful career were planted when she enrolled in a writing workshop.
 Otsuka earned her MFA in writing from Columbia University in 1999.
 Part of her MFA thesis became the first two chapters of her novel When the Emperor Was Divine, published in 2002.

 Otsuka's family history figures prominently in the novel.
 A day after the bombing of Pearl Harbor, her grandfather was arrested by the FBI on suspicion of being a Japanese spy.
 Her mother, grandmother, and uncle were subsequently interned at a camp in Topaz, Utah.
 Otsuka drew on both research and personal experience to craft this debut novel, which won the American Library Association's Alex Award and the Asian American Literary Award in 2003.
-Emperor has been assigned to incoming freshmen at more than 35 colleges and universities.
+Emperor has been assigned to first-year students at more than 45 colleges and universities.

 Published in 2011, Otsuka's second novel—The Buddha in the Attic—is based on Japanese “picture brides” who were brought to America to marry men they had never met.
 In 2012 it won the PEN/Faulkner Award for fiction and was a finalist for the 2011 National Book Award, among other notable recognitions.